 B.A., Liberal Arts (Honors) St. John’s College, Santa Fe, NM, 1992

 I’ve taught every course in Shimer’s core curriculum.
-I’ve also taught a number of elective courses on art and art history, including a course on murals that culminated in designing and painting a 700-square-foot outdoor mural for the public library in Waukegan, IL, Shimer’s home for about 30 years before we moved to Chicago seven years ago.
+I’ve also taught a number of elective courses including on the history of economics, pragmatic philosophy, the history of reading and canon formation; studio art and art history.
+Regarding the latter, early in my time at Shimer I taught a course on murals that culminated in designing and painting a 700-square-foot outdoor mural for the public library in Waukegan, IL, Shimer’s home for about 30 years before we moved to Chicago ten years ago.

 I’ve done my best to broaden my academic experience in part simply to try and keep up with the incredible array of interests among Shimer’s students.
-I’ve gotten to know this side of the school’s life well, having led Shimer’s program abroad in Oxford over the last six years, in which I’ve set students up for one-on-one tutorials with Oxford’s incredible supply of experts in subjects as various as the history of stained glass, Plato on the afterlife, the lute (for performance), color theory, analytical philosophy, creative writing and neuroscience.
-In a somewhat related vein, I’ve been taking as much advantage as possible in setting up extracurricular events and programs for Shimer students and the school’s community in Chicago, including annual interactive programs on the rich history of Bronzeville (our neighborhood in south Chicago), “Read Outs” of banned books, and readers’ theaters based on Raymond Chandler’s “Trouble is My Business” and the hearings of the House Un-American Activities Committee in the 1950s.
+I’ve gotten to know students’ interests quite directly in leading Shimer’s program abroad in Oxford over the last eight years.
+I’ve set students up for one-on-one tutorials with Oxford’s incredible supply of experts in subjects as various as the history of stained glass, Plato on the afterlife, the lute (for performance), color theory, analytical philosophy, creative writing and neuroscience.
+In a somewhat related vein, I’ve been taking as much advantage as possible for the freedom we have at Shimer extracurricular events and programs for Shimer students and the school’s community in Chicago, including annual interactive programs on the rich history of Bronzeville (our neighborhood in south Chicago), “Read Outs” of banned books, a readers’ theaters based on Raymond Chandler’s “Trouble is My Business” and the hearings of the House Un-American Activities Committee in the 1950s and many other sundry one-off larks.

 “Social Programs and the New Deal,” in The New Deal and Great Depression, University of Kentucky Press, forthcoming.
 Great Books, Great Art, Shimer NEH website (with Harold Stone), http://www.shimer.edu/greatbooks_greatart/index.cfm.
 “Democratic Nostalgia: Arthurdale, West Virginia as a ‘Living Museum,’” in Local Museums and Local Histories, University of Illinois Press, 2006.
 “Figuring Space Out with Einstein and Picasso,” presented to the Association for Core Texts and Courses Annual Conference, Chicago, IL.
 Apr., 2006.
 Participant and Organizer, Pioneering Communities Celebrating New Deal Resettlement and Revisiting Minority Land Issues: Past, Present and Future Conference at Tuskegee University, Tuskegee, AL. Dec., 2004.
 “How to Build a Community: Lessons from the New Deal,” presented to the Greenbelt Library and Museum, Greenbelt, MD.
 Nov., 2002.
 “Utopia No Lasting State: Bloch and the Cumberland Homesteads” presented to “A Millennium of Utopias,” University of East Anglia, Norwich, U.K. June, 1999.
 “Faces and Places for Science: the politics of representing science at the Smithsonian Institution,” presented to ILA Graduate Colloquium, Emory University, Atlanta, GA.
 Nov., 1998.
 “Benjamin and the Chinese Painter,” presented to “Real Estate: Transactions in Culture and Space,” Third Annual ILA Graduate Student Conference, Emory University, Atlanta, GA.
 March, 1998.